 VCP How to Set up at Home

-Pearson Vue do give you some help and advice on what you need to take the exam.
-You need to download an application from Pearson Vue in order to take your VCP, this will ask you to close all of your applications before you can open their application.
-They run you through some initial tests including testing the microphone and camera.
-But to be fully prepared for the test I feel like there are some other points that are noteworthy.
+Pearson Vue do provide some help and advice on what you need to do prior to taking your VCP exam.
+Firstly, you need to download an application from Pearson Vue.
+This will ask you to close all of your applications before you can open their application.
+Next, they run you through some initial tests, including testing the microphone and camera.
+But to be fully prepared for the exam, I feel like there are some other noteworthy points:

 Above all make sure you are relaxed and calm.
 Good Luck!